bbadzioch/MTH337_site/syllabus.md

 distribution since it includes Jupyter Notebook and several Python libraries we will need.

 **Piazza.** We be using  [Piazza](https://piazza.com/buffalo/spring2026/mth337b/home) for course-related communications.
-If you have a question or comment related to the course please post it on Piazza.
+If you have a question or comment related to the course, please post it on Piazza.
 This will help other students who may face the same issue.
 If you know the answer to a question somebody else posted on Piazza, please answer it.

 If you have a personal question (concerning your grade etc.), you can either send to me a private message on Piazza or